-- 5.10 Risks of Use in Patients with Gastrointestinal Conditions Fentanyl may cause spasm of the sphincter of Oddi.
+5.11 Risks of Use in Patients with Gastrointestinal Conditions

+Fentanyl may cause spasm of the sphincter of Oddi.
 Opioids may cause increases in serum amylase.
-Monitor patients with biliary tract disease, including acute pancreatitis for worsening symptoms. - 5.11 Increased Risk of Seizures in Patients with Seizure Disorders Fentanyl may increase the frequency of seizures in patients with seizure disorders, and may increase the risk of seizures occurring in ther clinical setting associated with seizures.
-Monitor patients with a history of seizure disorders for worsened seizure control during Fentanyl Citrate Injection therapy. - 5.12 Risks of Driving and Operating Machinery Fentanyl Citrate Injection may impair the mental or physical abilities needed to perform potentially hazardous activities such as driving a car or operating machinery after Fentanyl Citrate Injection administration.
+Monitor patients with biliary tract disease, including acute pancreatitis, for worsening symptoms,

+5.12 Increased Risks of Seizures in Patients with Seizure Disorders Fentanyl may increase the frequency of seizures in patients with seizure disorders and may increase the risk of seizures occurring in other clinical setting associated with seizures.
+Monitor patients with history of seizure disorders for worsened seizure control during Fentanyl Citrate Injection therapy.

+5.13 Risk of Driving and Operating Machinery

-5.13 Risks due to Interaction with Neuroleptic Agents Many neuroleptic agents have been associated with QT prolongatio torsades de pointes, and cardiac arrest.
-Administer neuroleptic agents vith extreme caution in the presence of risk factors for develop ment of prolonged QT syndrome and torsades de pointes, such as: ) clinically significant bradycardia (less than 50 bpm), 2) any clinically significant cardiac disease, including baseline prolonged QT interval. treatment with Class I and Class III antiarrhythmics, 4) treatment with monoamine oxidase inhibitors (MAOI's), 5) concomitant treatment with other drug products known to prolong the QT interval and 6) electrolyte imbalance, in particular hypokalemia and hypomagnesemia, or concomitant treatment with drugs (e.g., diuretics) that may cause electrolyte imbalance.
+Fentanyl Citrate Injection may impair the mental or physical abilities needed to perform potentially hazardous activities such as driving a car or operating machinery after Fentanyl Citrate Injection administra-tion.
+Warn patients not to drive or operate dangerous machinery unless they are tolerant to the effects of Fentanyl Citrate Injection and know how they will react to the medication torsades de pointes, and cardiac arrest.
+Administer neuroleptic agents with extreme caution in the presence of risk factors for development of prolonged QT syndrome and torsades de pointes, such as: 1) clinically significant bradycardia (less than 50 bpm), 2) any clinically significant cardiac disease, including baseline prolonged QT interval, 3) treatment with Class I and Class III antiarrhythmics, 4) treatment with monoamine oxidase inhibitors (MAOI's) 5) concomitant treat nent with other drug products known to prolong the QT interval and electrolyte imbalance, in particular hypokalemia and hypomagne semia, or concomitant treatment with drugs (e.g., diuretics) that may cause electrolyte imbalance.